Goronwy ab Ednyfed Fychan: Legacy

-By founding the Tudor family of Penmynydd, Goronwy began a lineage which came to include kings and queens of England.
+Goronwy began a lineage which came to include kings and queens of England.
 The name of his son Tudur Hen became the family surname.
 A second Tudur ap Goronwy was knighted by King Edward III of England; His name was passed down two further generations to Owain ap Maredudd ap Tudur, who anglicised it to become Owen Tudor.
 Owen was the grandfather of Henry Tudor, who became King Henry VII of England and founded the royal House of Tudor.